ThorstenBeitz/CODASReader/README.txt

 When reading the ADC data, the channels that should be read, as well as the time frame can be passed on as optional arguments.
 The readADC function also includes a saveMemory mode which is turned on by default.
 This reads and stores the data as a 16 bit integer and saves the scaling factor for each channel separately.
-It is completely lossless and it is neccessary for reading large files at once.
+It is completely lossless and it is neccessary for reading large files at once if system RAM is limited.
+If storing the data as float directly is neccessary, save_memory can be set to False.

 After reading the different sections of the CODAS file, information from the header can be printed or returned using the respective functions.
 Information that can be otained this way include: